pin-it-ghp2011/Pin-It/README.md

 <img align="left" alt="RM" src="https://github.com/pin-it-ghp2011/Pin-It-Final/blob/main/public/pinitLogo.png" width="50" height="50">

 # Pin It
-## :sparkles: The Reader for All Your On and Offline Needs :sparkles:
+## :sparkles: The Reader :book: for All Your On and Offline Needs :sparkles:

 ## :pushpin: Introduction